 Pittsburgh Web Design

 I am a Web Designer and Webmaster based out of Pittsburgh, Pennsylvania.
-I have been building websites since the turn of the century, and currently specialize in content management system design and integration.
+I have been building websites since the turn of the century, and enjoy working with content management systems.
 Most of my projects are built using Drupal and WordPress as both are fantastic platforms.
 Each CMS provides exceptional tools to help maintain and manage the information you present to your visitors.

 My experience began when web design practices consisted of slicing PSD files in Adobe Photoshop for table based layouts (i.e. "old-school").
 These were typically viewed at the "standard" 1024x768 resolution on CRT monitors (remember those?).
 CSS was just starting to take hold and we generally designed for 760px wide presentations while trying to keep home page content "above the fold".
 Technology and design trends have changed dramatically since then.

-Today I assist clients throughout the entire development process including project planning, front-end design, back-end development, SEO, as well as content development, multimedia integration, website maintenance and web hosting.
-I also provide consultation, technical assistance and support for existing platforms.
+I work with clients throughout the entire development process including project planning, front-end design, back-end development, SEO, as well as content development, multimedia integration, maintenance, support and web hosting.
+I also provide consultation and technical assistance for existing platforms.
 I adore what I do.

 It's Tiny.
 Today we have much more screen real estate.